projectcaluma/caluma/docs/validation.md

   `'ravioli' in 'fridge-contents'|answer|mapby('food-name')` will tell you whether there are ravioli.

+Note: The `answer` transform only works on string literals.
+It is not possible to calculate a question slug, for example, and then fetch the answer of that.

 ### Operators

 Other operators that aren't transforms are also available: